collapsed-stacks/startups/questions/11806/how-to-recoup-money-from-a-failed-startup.md

 - posted by: [Mowzer](https://stackexchange.com/users/1803081/mowzer) on 2016-12-31
 - score: 2

-<p>Increase your focus.
+Increase your focus.
 Target a more narrow market.
-Customize better solutions for this new target based on the unique challenges they face relative to the broader market you envisioned serving with the latest iteration of your product.</p>
+Customize better solutions for this new target based on the unique challenges they face relative to the broader market you envisioned serving with the latest iteration of your product.

-<p>You could look for alternative applications of the code you wrote.
-This is called a <em>pivot</em>.
+You could look for alternative applications of the code you wrote.
+This is called a *pivot*.
 If the marketplace is not ready to adopt your platform as is.
-Try to find a more targeted niche using the bulk of the code you have already written plus a few (hopefully minor) customizations to serve your more focused target market.</p>
+Try to find a more targeted niche using the bulk of the code you have already written plus a few (hopefully minor) customizations to serve your more focused target market.

 ## Answer 11934